-The site is sensitive from an arboricultural perspective, due to the presence of the trees around the boundaries.
+The site is sensitive from an arboricultural perspective, due to the presence of the trees across the site.

-The objective assessment resulted in BS5837 categories of 'A2', 'B3' and 'C1' being attributed to the trees (T1-T7).
+The objective assessment resulted in BS5837 categories of 'B3, C1, C2 and C3' being attributed to the trees.

 The trees provide both an individual and collective contribution to the site, and overall their physiological and structural condition is good to fair.